Essential crossed products for inverse semigroup actions: simplicity and pure infiniteness: Preliminaries on inverse semigroup actions and étale groupoids

-In Theorem~\ref{the:aperiodic_top_non-trivial}, we will prove the counterpart of Proposition~\ref{prop:groupoid_non-triviality_conditions} for the dual groupoid \(H = \dual{A}\rtimes S\) of an inverse semigroup action on a separable \(\Cst\)\nb-algebra~\(A\), so~\(\dual{A}\) need not be Hausdorff.
-Some further assumption besides~\(X\) being Baire and~\(S\) countable is needed for these converse implication.
+In Theorem~\ref{the:aperiodic_top_non-trivial}, we will prove an analogue of Proposition~\ref{prop:groupoid_non-triviality_conditions} for the dual groupoid \(H = \dual{A}\rtimes S\) of an inverse semigroup action on a separable \(\Cst\)\nb-algebra~\(A\), so~\(\dual{A}\) need not be Hausdorff.
+Some further assumption besides~\(X\) being Baire and~\(S\) countable is needed for this converse implication.
 For instance, the action of the permutation group~\(S_3\) on the three-element set~\(X\) with the chaotic topology~\(\{\emptyset,X\}\) is topologically free, but not AS topologically free.

 The following lemma allows to relax the assumptions in Proposition~\ref{prop:groupoid_non-triviality_conditions} slightly: